VelasquezTracy25/velasqueztracy25/README.md

 - 📺  Watching: Modern Family on Hulu
 - 📖  Reading:
    - Moonwaking with Einstein by Joshua Foer
-   - Bookclub book: Contact by Carl Sagan
+   - Book club book: Contact by Carl Sagan
 - ⚡  Fun fact: I love to sew, grow plants, and solve puzzles - all great hobbies to teach you patience, problem-solving and learning from your mistakes 🤓

 <!--